rhvdbergh/rhvdbergh.github.io/_posts/2019-05-10---Automatically-Run-JavaScript-After-Page-Reload.md

   - 'Express'
   - 'location.reload()'
   - 'nodemailer'
-description: 'I recently needed to automatically run JavaScript on a page (owned by someone else) that I wanted to refresh after regular intervals.
+excerpt: 'I recently needed to automatically run JavaScript on a page (owned by someone else) that I wanted to refresh after regular intervals.
 Why would I want to do this?
 Well, I needed to watch a calendar for a cancellation so I can make a booking, and wanted to automate this process.'
 ---

 ## The Problem